OpenLMIS/dev-ui/README.md

 $ grunt build --serve
 ```

+NOTE: Currently, Node v6.14.1 is installed via docker compose.
+For this reason, there are many problems related to run the 'grunt' command.
+For development purposes, it is possible to run commands from the dev-ui folder, such as 'grunt build'

 ## Building & Testing
 The OpenLMIS-UI designed to be built from multiple repositories, enforcing a modular and extensible code base.
 To enable this, we use docker-compose to pull together different modules, and the dev-ui build process stitches these repositories together and configures tooling for development or production.